-3. The names and qualifications of persons conducting the training; and which the training occurred.
+3. The names and qualifications of persons conducting the training; and4.
+The names and job titles of all persons attending the training sessions.(B) Training records shall be maintained for 3 years from the date on which the training occurred.

 (3) Sharps Injury Log.